halfflat/arblang-draft/outline/arblang-proposal.md

 ### Functions
 <a id="functions"/>

 A function literal gives a value of a function type.
-Function types have no representation in the arblang source language, and so cannot be used in type assertions, or in function arguments.
+Function types have no representation in the Arblang source language, and so cannot be used in type assertions, or in function arguments.
 Function literals may only appear in _function-application_ expressions or as the bound value in a _let-binding_ or module _function-defn_.

 > _function-literal_ ::= `fn` `(` ( _function-arg_ ( `,` _function-arg_ )* )? `)` ***right-arrow*** _expression_ | `(` _function-literal_ `)`
 >
 > _function-arg_ ::= ***symbol*** _type-assertion_

 The identifiers introduced by _function-arg_ clauses have function scope which comprises the final defining expression.
 These are bound to parameter values in a function call expression (see _Expressions_ below).
-The final expression may be of any non-function type.
+The final expression may be of any non-function type, but may involve identifiers bound only to: other functions, _parameter-constant_ expressions, or the function arguments.
+In particular, the expression may not contain identifiers bound to an interface _bindable_.

 ## Expressions